youmari/blog_app/README.md

   ```

 ## Testing
-> the application has tests written by rspec_rails to run the tests simply type the below command
+> the application has tests written by rspec_rails to run the tests simply type the below command in the root directory
 ```bash
 rspec
 ```